 Aphis craccivora Koch

 This is a common pest aphid, now distributed throughout most of the world.
 It is known as a crop pest in many places, particularly the tropics and subtropics, but in the north temperate areas I frequent, it is most common on invasive weeds.
 If you’ve watched old cowboy movies, you’ve probably seen one of Aphis craccivora‘s most common hosts in our areas: tumble weed (also known as Russian thistle, Kali tragus).
-Most years in the fall, this aphid’s populations explode on Kali tragus as it matures.
+Most years in the fall, this aphid’s populations explode on Kali tragus as the plant matures.

 Aphis fabae Scopoli